Sorry I couldn't be there, I was tied to a rocking chair

 Who says those bastards don't deserve to pay?

-Well it's the numbers, it's the numbers, we don't stand a chance
+Well it's enough, it's just enough 'cause we don't stand a chance

 So long you stay around, you’re just another song and dance